margaretcohn/GA_Practice/README.md

 GA Data Science pre-class work

-More changes here to show changes. this is mind numbing
+More changes here to show changes. this is mind numbing!!